pflanze/functional-perl/docs/howto.md

 languages generally do, too).
-It probably won't be (much of) a benefit to pass references to elementary values such as strings and numbers, which is why the functional-perl project generally doesn't do so; but it generally assumes that arrays are passed as references.
-The reason for this is also so that functions can be properly generic: all sorts of values should be passed the same way, syntactically: regardless whether an argument is a subroutine (other function), array, hash, string, number, object, if it is always stored in a scalar (as a reference in the case of arrays and hashes) then the type doesn't matter.
+It probably won't be (much of) a benefit to pass references to elementary values such as strings and numbers, which is why the functional-perl project generally doesn't do so; but it generally assumes that arrays and hash tables are passed as references.
+The reason for this is also so that functions can be properly generic: all sorts of values should be passed the same way,
+syntactically: regardless whether an argument is a subroutine (other function), array, hash, string, number, object, if it is always stored in a scalar (as a reference in the case of arrays and hashes) then the type doesn't matter.
 Genericism is important for reusability / composability.

 Another thing to realize is that, in a purely functional (part of a) program, variables are never mutated.
-Fresh instances of variables are *bound* (re-initialized) to new values, but never mutated afterwards.
+Fresh instances of variables are *bound* (initialized) to new values, but never modified afterwards ([`intro/basics`](../intro/basics) shows with the closures in `@imperative_inspect` that mutation to the existing instances is different from initialization of new instances, but we'll show here too in an instant).

 This means there's no use thinking of variables as containers that can change; the same (instance of a) container always only ever gets one value.
 This is [*I think, the author*] why functional languages tend to use the term "binding" instead of "variable": it's just giving a value a name, i.e. binding a name to it (versus offering a bucket whose content can be replaced).
 So, instead of this code:

     my @a;
     push @a, 1;